10-11 Carlton House Terrace, London, Westminster, SW1Y 5AH

 15:40 – 17:00

-Roundtable Discussions: Cyber Risk Quantification – Sharing and comparing successes and challenges
+Roundtable Discussions: Cyber Risk Quantification – Comparing Successes and Challenges on the what, how – and why’

-Three topics are discussed across three tables (or this could be two topics across four tables).
+Discussions on two tables.
 Each table has two table hosts to facilitate the input and discussion, a senior strategist from Qualys and a CISO.
-As a participating guest, you rotate tables once after 40 minutes, giving you the opportunity to contribute to both (or three) topic discussions.
+Guests rotate table once after 30 minutes giving everyone the opportunity to drive this conversation forward.

 • Which metrics influence prioritisation and which create noise?